rancher/elemental-toolkit/README.md

 Those are used by the upgrade mechanism to prepare and install a pristine `cOS` each time an upgrade is attempted.

 ## Recovery

 The ISO can be also used as a recovery medium: type `cos-upgrade` from a LiveCD.
-It will attempt to reset the state of the active partition.
+It will then try to reset the state of the active partition.

 ## File system layout